MoneyCashNodes/RestInsured-API/README.md

 ### Install Node Packages
 1. First, `npm i` to download all resources onto the local machine.
 2. In terminal, run files using `nodemon server`.
-3. In a separate terminal tab, enter the following:

 ### Create and Modify User
 Enter into terminal window: